AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/user-groups.md

 From time to time Adobe needs to contact regarding their AEM as a Cloud Service environments.
 In addition to in-product notification, Adobe also occasionally uses email for such notifications.
 There are two types of such notification:

-* **Reactive Notification** - These notifications are sent during an incident or when Adobe has identified a potential availability issue with your AEM as a Cloud Service environment.
+* **Incident Notification- Cloud Service** - These notifications are sent during an incident or when Adobe has identified a potential availability issue with your AEM as a Cloud Service environment.
-* **Proactive Notification** - These notifications are sent when an Adobe support team member wants to provide guidance on a potential optimization or recommendation that can benefit your AEM as a Cloud Service environment.
+* **Proactive Notification- Cloud Service** - These notifications are sent when an Adobe support team member wants to provide guidance on a potential optimization or recommendation that can benefit your AEM as a Cloud Service environment.

 For the correct users to receive these notifications, you need to configure user groups.